The Mysterious Gaze of the Flamingo: Release

 The Mysterious Gaze of the Flamingo had its world premiere at the Un Certain Regard section of the 2025 Cannes Film Festival on 15 May 2025.

-It is scheduled to be released theatrically in Spain by BTeam Pictures on 16 January 2026.
+It was released theatrically in Spain by BTeam Pictures on 16 January 2026, and in Chilean theaters on 12 March, by Cinecolor Films.

-Cinecolor Films plans to release the film in Chilean theatres in the first half of 2026.
+It was made available to rent via Letterboxd Video Store in the United States on 10 December 2025.